Who We Are

 Utilizing his knowledge in manufacturing and distribution, Mr. Proudfit tapped his colleagues in the corporate world for help.
 He enlisted the resources of leading food scientists to develop a highly nutritious meal – rich in protein and fortified with vitamins and minerals – that, when boiled with water, provides nourishment for starving children.
 His tireless relationship building resulted in a world-wide network of organizations that can successfully distribute the food under the worst conditions.

-Proudfit is now retired from leadership of KAH, but his commitment to end world hunger remains the goal of Kids Against Hunger today.
+Richard Proudfit’s legacy lives on to end world hunger through the network of Kids Against Hunger today.